arjunnikhil03/DDEXPHPParser/README.md

 # DDEXPHPParser
-DDEX Parser Can be use for Parsing DDEX XML FILE
+DDEX PHP Parser Can be use for Parsing DDEX XML FILE

 it is been tested on:-
 * Sony Music DDEX XML